 The above notwithstanding, a student in upper secondary can continue on to the next grade without meeting the graduation requirements set forth above if the parents of the student have signed a waiver acknowledging an understanding that the student will leave Grade 12 with a Certificate of Attendance instead of a Diploma.
-No student who does not pass all of their classes and receives 28.5 credits can receive a Diploma.
+No student who does not pass all of their classes and receives 28.5 credits and 60 hours of community service can receive a Diploma.